 Would you rather have flight or invisibility as a superpower?

-Invisibility will also be possible in that sensors will replace the need for a direct use of a computer mouse and keyboard.
+Invisibility will also be possible in that sensors will replace the need to use a computer mouse and keyboard directly.
 Dan Reed, head of the eXtreme Computing Group at Microsoft, notes that the type of technology used in its Kinect system foresees a captivating futuristic scenario: we enter a building for a service, and “there could be hundreds of sensors in it that could respond.”

 Mullich cites consumer polls revealing that shoppers often use the web-to-store model for purchasing larger items: they look for what they want online and then head to the brick-and-mortar location to buy.
-Consumers, though, have been frustrated with traditional systems, which don’t update inventory in real-time, resulting in sites displaying products that are no longer in stock.
+However, consumers have been frustrated with traditional systems, which don’t update inventory in real-time, resulting in sites displaying products that are no longer in stock.
 Cloud allows more accessible information that updates moment-to-moment.

 Furthermore, Mullich argues that catering to mobile shoppers in every possible way is essential to the continuing relevance of retail stores: “Retailers’ brand value will be dramatically affected by how they satisfy these mobile-savvy shoppers.”